 Most companies are associated with some sort of fundraiser even which can help the company with their PR as well as give them a chance to give back to society.
 If your company is involved with any of these support causes, this would be a good time for you to lend a helping hand to these support groups.

-Get involved with a charity event and spend some time giving back to the community.
-At the same time you can get a chance to build a better relationship with your co-workers and employers.
+Get involved with a charity and spend time for the community.
+At the same time, you can get a chance to build a better relationship with your co-workers and employers.
 This will also help create a positive image for you at your workplace.

 6. Sign up for a webinar: